OpenBCI/brainflow/docs/BrainFlowDev.rst

 - add information about your board to brainflow_boards.json
 - add new files to CmakeLists.txt

-You've just written Python, Java, C#, Matlab, R, C++ ...
+You've just written Python, Java, C#, R, C++ ...
 SDKs for your board!

 To enable automation testing you should develop a simple emulator for your new board and add tests to .travis.yml and appveyour.yml, also make sure that all current tests are passed and feel free to send PR